Power-Grid Controller Anomaly Detection with Enhanced Temporal Deep Learning: Evaluation

-The system was tested with six different real attacks in Table \ref{tab:attacks}, that are known to cause damage to the power-grid.
-The attacks include simulating the publicly reported malicious functionalities of Stuxnet \cite{langner2011stuxnet} and BlackEnergy \cite{2015powergridattack}, i.e. halting the controller and replaying prerecorded inputs to the legitimate code.
-In addition, we consider the other attacks against the input, output and control logic of the processor, which are the key components of the control code.
-We sample 300,000 samples for each attack running.
+We evaluate the system with six representative real attacks in Table \ref{tab:attacks}, which are known to cause damage to the power grid.
+The evaluated attacks are comprehensive enough to represent unknown attacks because we consider attacks against different components of PLCs, i.e. inputs (attack1), control flow (attacks 2,5), outputs (attack 4,6) and disabling the whole PLC (attack 3).
+The attacks include simulating the publicly reported malicious functionalities of Stuxnet \cite{langner2011stuxnet} and BlackEnergy \cite{2015powergridattack}, i.e., halting the controller and replaying prerecorded inputs to the legitimate code.